andr1312e/TagsTextEdit-Qt-Widget/README.md

 How to use:

 1. Copy TagsPresenter TagsLineEditWidget and Tag into your project
+2. App gui-private to .pro file, in linux you should add package to your repo
-2. Add TagsLineEditWidget into layout or show it
+3. Add TagsLineEditWidget into layout or show it
-3. Connect to signals if it nessessary
+4. Connect to signals if it nessessary

 ![1](.//images//1.gif)